kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 fixes your mistake.
 That works, of course, but it makes you look bad: you made a mistake, and the record of that mistake is recorded in history for all eternity.
-(If the mistake was in the commit message, too bad.)
+(If the mistake was in the commit message, too bad: you cannot fix it.)

 More subtly, there now exist changesets that are *worse* than what came before—the code no longer builds, the tests don't pass, or similar.
-Anyone reviewing these patches will waste time noticing the error in the earlier patch, and then the correction later on.
+Anyone reviewing these patches will waste time on the error in the earlier patch, and then the correction later on.

 You can avoid all this by amending the bad changeset and *evolving* subsequent history.
 Here's how it works, assuming you have just